adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 one particular scraper differently.

 At some point I introduced the Apartment model to the application.
-At this stage I wasn't yet sure what data I can actually get in a consistent way.
-The only thing that I knew for sure was that I need to store a unique identifier for each apartment to avoid sending duplicated notifications after each subsequent check.
+At this stage I wasn't yet sure what data I could actually get in a consistent way.
+The only thing that I knew for sure was that I needed to store a unique identifier for each apartment to avoid sending duplicated notifications after each subsequent check.
 That's why I added a mandatory `external_id` field.
 Everything else ended up in a JSONB `properties` field.
 This was simple and allowed me to move fast